Call for Pre-Proposals

 How to Apply

 At this time, PIIRS is seeking only an initial two- or three-page pre-proposal describing the theme of the proposed research community and identifying other Princeton faculty who might be involved.
 Pre-proposals can be made by groups of at least three Princeton faculty members from at least two academic departments.
 Pre-proposals are not expected to indicate detailed plans of activity, but should give an indication as to why the chosen theme would be suitable for establishing a PIIRS research community and who at Princeton might be possible participants in such a community.
 Engagement with a variety of Princeton faculty is one of the key criteria by which pre-proposals will be judged.
-Pre-proposals should be sent to PIIRS Acting Director Stephen Kotkin (email@example.com) by February 17, 2014.
+Pre-proposals should be sent to PIIRS Director Mark Beissinger (firstname.lastname@example.org) by February 17, 2015.

 One or more the pre-proposals received will be asked to develop a more detailed application (due later).
 The more detailed application will consist of: 1) further elaboration of the theme of the research community and its importance across multiple world regions and academic disciplines; 2) a list and description of the faculty who have agreed to become core community members (and evidence that they have committed to participate in the community’s monthly meeting); 3) a list of other faculty who might be asked to participate; 4) a plan and budget for the community’s first year of activity; and 5) a short description of the kinds of community activities that might be undertaken in future years, including a statement on how the community would like to handle its visiting fellows program and possible ways of satisfying the curricular requirement.
-Examples of sample budgets are available from the PIIRS Acting Director.
+Examples of sample budgets are available from the PIIRS Director.

 Further questions or inquiries about the PIIRS Research Community program can be addressed to PIIRS Director Mark Beissinger (email@example.com).